 What has changed is the volume and velocity.
 A monthly close that depended on spreadsheets five years ago now depends on millions of rows pulled from a dozen platforms each day, and manual reconciliation cannot scale to that surface area.

-That gap is where decision intelligence operates: connecting data, models, and human judgment in one place so the forecast, the risk score, or the anomaly flag reaches the person who can act on it before the moment passes.
+That gap is where decision intelligence operates: connecting data, models, and human judgment in one place so the forecast or the anomaly flag reaches the person who can act on it before the moment passes.

 A working AI platform for finance has four layers: